MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/2-monitor-support.md

 * The **Data Platform** section of the diagram shows the categorized monitoring data.
 Azure Monitor's core data platform has stores for metrics, logs, traces, and changes.
 * The **Consumption** section of the diagram shows the components that use data from the data platform.
 Azure Monitor's core consumption elements include tools to provide **insights**, **visualize**, **analyze**, and **respond** to data.
 The visualization tools build on the analysis tools and the insights build on top of both the visualization and analysis tools.
 Azure IoT Hub includes data metric, log, and alert consumption and response support using Metric Explorer, Log Analytics, and Alerts respectively.

-The following sections provide more detail regarding data storage, collection, and consumption.
+The following sections provide more detail regarding data collection, storage, routing, and consumption.

 ## Data collection